sunilabrahamindia/sunilabraham/index.md

 ## About

 This project serves as a living documentation space for research, writing, and reflection.
-It is built to create, organise, and publish documentation in a structured yet flexible manner,
-enabling continuous learning and open exchange of ideas.
+This is built to create, organise, and publish documentation in a structured yet flexible manner, enabling continuous learning and open exchange of ideas.

 It aims to: